rumblefishx/scrapingvgchartz/README.md

 HOW TO USE:

-python3 scrapingvgchartz --platform "PS4" --output "/PATH/TO/OUTPUT/FOLDER/"
+python3 vgchartzdown.py --platform "PS4" --output "/PATH/TO/OUTPUT/FOLDER/"

 platform values available : PS4,NS,XOne